Fumnanya92/Darey.io_Projects/WordPress Site on Aws for DigitalBoost/ReadMe.md

      - Use Remote Desktop Connection.
      - Enter the Public DNS or IP address of your instance.
      - Log in with the username `Administrator` and the password retrieved from the EC2 console.

-## Summary

-You have successfully launched an EC2 instance on AWS and connected to it.
-Your instance is now ready for use, and you can configure it further as needed.

-- **Instance Type**: Based on your selection (e.g., `t2.micro`)
-- **AMI**: Based on your selection (e.g., Amazon Linux, Ubuntu)
-- **Security Group**: Configured to allow necessary access
-- **Key Pair**: Used to securely connect to your instance

 This setup ensures that your EC2 instance is launched and accessible for further configuration and use.
 ![image](https://github.com/Fumnanya92/Darey.io_Projects/assets/104866089/aaef8aa8-3559-4a24-8b5b-16f4cf8ff27e)